lbryio/lbry-desktop/README.md

 #### Customize the web app

-- In root directory, copy .env.defaults to .env and make changes
+- In root directory, duplicate the .env.default file and rename it to .env then copy the code below and paste it anywhere in the .env file.

 ```
 cp .env.defaults .env